Sureliving/GoToGrpcTask/README.md

 5) Conduct stability testing of the service.

-6) Submit the results and a link to the repository containing:
+6) Submit the results and a link to the repository containing

    a) the test scenario,